dcersos1/Blockchain_Adoption_Analysis/README.md

     its associated theoretical construct as well as the relationships between constructs themselves and their relevance as potential adoption factors

-  • Consolidated this procedure into a 17 page report which discusses an overall contextualization, TOE framework, the progression of
+  • Consolidated this procedure into a paper which discusses an overall contextualization, TOE framework, the progression of
     this project, results, visualizations of findings, and real world implications.